- None of this is investment advice.

 How is this trading regulated?

-CM-Equity is fully regulated in Germany, and is a licensed financial institution permitted to offer these products.
-All FTX users who trade tokenized stocks may also have to become customers of CM-Equity, and pass through CM-Equity's KYC and compliance.
-Furthermore, all trading activity may be monitored for compliance by CM-Equity.
-CM-Equity custodies the equities at a third party brokerage firm.
-CM-Equity (not FTX Trading LTD) provides the brokerage services.
+Canco GmbH (FTX Switzerland) is an authorized financial intermediary permitted to offer these products.
+All FTX users who trade tokenized stocks may also become customers of FTX Switzerland, and pass through it's KYC and compliance.
+Furthermore, all trading activity may be monitored for compliance by FTX Switzerland.
+FTX Switzerland custodies the equities at a third party brokerage firm.
+Canco GmbH (FTX Switzerland), instead of FTX Trading Ltd, FTX Digital Markets Ltd or other affiliates, provides the brokerage services.

-FTX and CM-Equity may also collect further information from prospective users, and may require passing a test in order to trade.
+FTX and FTX Switzerland may also collect further information from prospective users, and may require passing a test in order to trade.
 Further compliance measures may be used as appropriate.

 Users are also encouraged to consult their personal and local situation in order to determine whether trading tokenized stocks on FTX is right for them.